RezaOwliaei/patterns-practices/docs/primitive-obsession.md

 # Primitive Obsession (Anti-Pattern)

-In software engineering, an anti-pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.

-Summary
+## Summary

-- Primitive Obsession is the anti-pattern of overusing primitive types (strings, numbers) instead of creating domain-specific types, leading to duplicated validation, unclear intent, and brittle code.
+Primitive Obsession is the habit of overusing raw primitives (strings, numbers) for domain concepts instead of modeling them as domain types, leading to duplicated validation and unclear intent.

-Symptoms
-- Many functions take raw primitives for domain concepts (email: string, money: number).
+## Why this matters

-- Scattered validation logic and duplicated checks.
+- Leads to scattered validation and duplicated checks.

-TypeScript example (anti-pattern)
+- Makes intent less obvious and code more brittle.

+## When to use / Use-cases

+- Replace primitives with domain types when the value has domain-specific rules (email, money, id formats).

+## When not to use / Anti-signals

+- Throwaway scripts or small throwaway code where the cost of creating types outweighs the benefit.

+## How it works (concept)

+Introduce Value Objects or small domain types that encapsulate validation and behavior so the rest of the codebase deals with meaningful types instead of raw primitives.

+## Bad Example (TypeScript) ❌

 ```ts
 function sendInvoice(toEmail: string, amountCents: number) {
   // validate email/amount in many places
 }
 ```

-Refactor (use Value Objects)
+## Good Example (TypeScript) ✅

 ```ts
 class Email {
   private constructor(public readonly value: string) {}